 The Natural Minor ScaleTalkingbass-Mark2018-01-09T15:01:15+00:00December 30th, 2016|5 CommentsThis is a simple bass lesson on the Natural Minor Scale for beginners.
 Login or Signup to Talkingbass to access the WorkbookClick Here To LoginClick Here To Sign Up For FREE Membership Sign Up To Talkingbass For FREE!Join over 40,000 members and R.A.I.S.E your Bass Game Today!Join Now!!Share This Post, Choose Your Platform!FacebookTwitterLinkedInRedditTumblrPinterest Related Posts Mixolydian Mode Made Easy July 20th, 2018 | 2 Comments Transform Your Boring Pentatonic Bass Fills With This Simple ‘Dorian’ Hack May 18th, 2018 | 8 Comments How You Can Use Scales To Create Cool Bass Fills March 10th, 2018 | 3 Comments The NUMBER ONE Scale For Creating Some Badass Bass Licks!
 February 16th, 2018 | 3 Comments Top 10 Easy Bass Riffs For Beginners December 29th, 2017 | 4 Comments The 5 Pentatonic Positions You NEED To Learn December 15th, 2017 | 7 Comments The 2 MUST KNOW Scales For Playing Over EVERYTHING!
 December 8th, 2017 | 6 Comments Great Pentatonic Bass Fill November 24th, 2017 | 2 Comments Why EVERY Bass Player Should Learn About Chord Tones August 25th, 2017 | 6 Comments 3 Arpeggio Patterns To Transform Your Playing August 12th, 2017 | 2 Comments Modes For Bass Explained (In Record Time!)
 July 28th, 2017 | 3 Comments Modes Of The Harmonic Minor Scale March 21st, 2017 | 3 Comments 5 Comments William Weyland April 22, 2018 at 8:40 pm - ReplyWell what if I have small hands and can’t hold each note down.?
 Fernando Barao June 1, 2018 at 8:19 pm - ReplyVery good, I’m going slowly and soon I will subscribe a lesson.
 I like your method // Cheers Joel Everett August 15, 2018 at 12:17 pm - ReplyOn the riff, why did you choose to use the 5th fret of the D instead of an Open G?
 Talkingbass-Mark August 17, 2018 at 8:28 am - ReplyAlways try to use fretted notes when possible (within reason).
 You have less control over an open string and it’s much harder to transpose when you’re relying on them.
-However, open strings are useful when purposefully added to overcome technical hurdles like position shifts.Leave A Comment Cancel replyComment Save my name, email, and website in this browser for the next time I comment.
+However, open strings are useful when purposefully added to overcome technical hurdles like position shifts.
+RAYMOND G LOBO October 10, 2018 at 11:25 pm - ReplyStarted playing again after 35 year layoff never learned how to read music always played by ear, You’ve made reading music easy and enjoyable Keep up the good work Mark!Leave A Comment Cancel replyComment Save my name, email, and website in this browser for the next time I comment.